-If there is one thing we can all probably relate to is that finding success as a self-employed designer is very tough.
+If there’s one thing we can all probably relate to is that finding success as a self-employed designer is tough.

 Having been an avid reader of Logo Design Love for a while now, I know there are many of you in the same position I was only six months ago.
 You’re struggling to secure clients, and finding it difficult just to make ends meet.

 Here I am going to share with you how in just six months, you can turn things around and run a profitable and growing design business.

 So, how can you do it?